How long after a subdural hematoma can you fly

 1. Severity of the hematoma: The severity of the hematoma will play a crucial role in determining when it is safe to fly.
 A small, uncomplicated hematoma may require less recovery time compared to a larger, more severe one.

-See also How long does a sofa last
+See also How long until 16th may

 2. Treatment received: If surgery was required to treat the subdural hematoma, the healing time may be longer before it is safe to fly.